terary/GabSoundEx/Readme.md

 ### Use case:
-Speach-To-Text as a teaching utilitity
+Speech-To-Text as a teaching utilitity

 Teacher: "Can you say 'photography'?"